Gil Velazquez

-Gilbert Arnulfo Velazquez (born October 17, 1979) is an American former professional baseball infielder and current coach.
+Gilbert Arnulfo Velazquez (born October 17, 1979) is a Mexican and American former professional baseball infielder and current coach.
 He is currently the defensive coordinator for the Arizona Diamondbacks of Major League Baseball (MLB).
 He is 6 ft 2 in tall and weighs 225 lb.
 Velazquez is a graduate of Paramount High School in Paramount, California.
 Velazquez played in MLB for the Boston Red Sox, Los Angeles Angels of Anaheim, and Miami Marlins.

 Playing career

 New York Mets

 Velazquez was drafted by the New York Mets in the 14th round of the 1998 Major League Baseball draft and made his pro debut with the rookie-level Gulf Coast League Mets the same year.
 He remained in the Mets farm system through 2004, playing for the Kingsport Mets of the Appalachian League, Capital City Bombers of the South Atlantic League, St. Lucie Mets of the Florida State League, Binghamton Mets of the Eastern League and Norfolk Tides of the International League.